Wenabozho was kind of a shrewd fellow. Wenabozho was

 And just that very moment they found a shade going over them.
 And

-went through that channel, they got through that channel and they came
+went through that channel, and when they got through that channel and they came

 into a big room -- it seemed room-like.